 Not only does it offer appealing animal characters, a spacious game board, and action-packed fun, but the logistics of the game also encourage teamwork.

 Best suited for small kids, but adults report having fun playing along with them.
-Rare complaints of pieces breaking and the game board peeling.
+Rare complaints of pieces breaking.

 This game brings adventure to your living room as players try to collect treasures before escaping the sinking Forbidden Island.
 Children can learn strategy and teamwork as parents work with them to help everyone escape in time.
 Presents a challenge for adults as well as kids.